Dreamescaper/MobileBlazorBindingsDocs/maui-blazor-bindings/release-notes/preview-6.md

-# BlazorBindings.Maiu - Preview 6
+# BlazorBindings.Maui - Preview 6

 ## About this project

-This project is a fork of [MobileBlazorBindings](https://github.com/dotnet/MobileBlazorBindings) - experimental project by Microsoft to allow to use Blazor syntax for native controls instead of XAML.
+[This project](https://github.com/Dreamescaper/BlazorBindings.Maui) is a fork of [MobileBlazorBindings](https://github.com/dotnet/MobileBlazorBindings) - experimental project by Microsoft to allow to use Blazor syntax for native controls instead of XAML.
 That repository hasn't received much of an attention recently, so I decided to fork it and maintain separately.
 If at any point of time Microsoft developers decide to push that repository moving forward, I'll gladly contribute all of my changes to the original repository.

 ## Get started